RachWalm/dog-api/README.md

 #### Posts creation

-This can be accessed AUTHORISATION via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/posts_create/)
+This can be accessed via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/posts_create/)

 Information for user_id is taken from the person that is logged in, and the dog_id field is already populated but can be changed.